Pierre Laval: Legacy and assessment

 Laval's manifold political activities left a complicated and controversial legacy, which have resulted in more than a dozen conflicting biographies of him.

 In his memoirs, Otto Abetz, German Ambassador to France from 1940 to 1944, subsequently described Laval in high terms:He was one of the greatest statesmen of our time, and, in any case, its last truly great liberal politician.A more balanced approach was laid down by Charles de Gaulle in his own memoir:Naturally inclined, accustomed by the regime, to approach matters from below, Laval held that, whatever happens, it is important to be in power, that a certain degree of astuteness always controls the situation, that there is no event that cannot be turned around, no men that cannot be handled.
 He had, in the cataclysm, felt the misfortune of the country but also the opportunity to take the reins and apply on a vast scale the capacity he had to deal with anything.
 But the victorious Reich was a partner who did not intend to compromise.
 For, despite everything [...] he had to embrace the disaster of France.
 He accepted the condition.
 He judged that it was possible to take advantage of the worst, to use even the point of servitude, to even associate oneself with the invader, to make oneself an asset of the most terrible repression.
 To carry out his policy, he renounced the honor of the country, the independence of the State, and national pride.
 Now, these elements reappeared alive and demanding as the enemy weakened.
 Laval had played.
 He had lost.
 He had the courage to admit that he was responsible for the consequences.
 No doubt, in his government, deploying all the resources of ruse, all the resources of obstinacy to support the unsustainable, he sought to serve his country.
 Let that be left to him!

+According to historian Michèle Cointet, Laval, cynically believing in a German victory, saw himself as a realist saving the French people from "their misfortunes and patriotic daydreams".